Elizabeth Hawes: Wartime

 It is belief practically everyone is now of the conscious or unconscious opinion that a simple housewife who contributes nothing much but children to the society in which she lives is a social parasite.
 The housewife wants praise and she can't get it by being a housewife, or a mother.
 So she has become rather slipshod at both jobs.

 She called for an education campaign aimed at men, who needed to face competition from the female workforce she wanted to unleash.
 She cited group child care during the war as an example of what women could to lighten their own workloads.
 She challenged those who thought they were leaders on women's issues:

 If, in order to get the housewives of this country to take a part in it, a few Do-gooders have to forget Dumbarton Oaks and the Atlantic Charter for a while, nothing will be lost in the long run.
 And if, in the process of arousing the housewives, a few homes are broken up, one can only say they couldn't have been very well stuck together at the start.

 She considered working women as well, and their subsidiary role in unions.
 These women, she wrote, "aren't fooled by veiled male condescension", but needed to learn their way around the mechanics if union politics and win the respect of their male co-workers by slowly pressing their own issues.
 Yet she complained as well: "the women of this country with their tendency to keep quiet, to individualistic rather than group behavior on the one hand, and doing what some man says on the other, these women are a fine base for fascism."

 When the war ended, Hawes worked for a time as a union organizer for the United Auto Workers focusing on women.
-In Hurry Up Please It's Time (1946), Hawes described her disillusionment with sexual and racial discrimination in the union movement.
+In Hurry Up Please Its Time (1946), Hawes described her disillusionment with sexual and racial discrimination in the union movement.
 Impatient with political squabbling, she chose sides, writing, "If one believed in getting the union work done, one preferred the Communists to the Red-Baiters".
 But she preferred the practical communists who focused on real workforce problems to those who talked ideology and international issues.